darienmiller88/Chip8-Emulator/README.md

 ### Requirements
 * Clone the repository using `git clone https://github.com/darienmiller88/Snake-SFML`
+* Navigate to `https://www.mingw-w64.org/` and download a Mingw complier to compile C++ programs.
-* Download the version of SFML that matches your Mingw compiler
+* Download the version of SFML that matches your Mingw compiler, `GCC 7.3.0 MinGW (DW2) - 32-bit` for a Mingw32 or `GCC 7.3.0 MinGW (SEH) - 64-bit` for Mingw64.
-* Run `go build` to create a root level `Better-Bank-Account.exe` file, and then run `.\Better-Bank-Account` to run the executable.
-If an executable is not needed, simply input `go run main.go` instead, or `.\fresh` to enable a server restart on change.
-* `cd` into the `client` folder, and run `npm start` to the react server, which shoudl be on port 3000
+* Extract the `SFML-2.5.1` folder into a reliable location, i.e. the C:\ or your desktop.
+* Under the `Path` environmental variable for your OS (in my case windows), add the absolute path to your `SFML-2.5.1/bin` folder.
+* In your cloned repo, run the command `g++ -c *.cpp -I<absolute-path-to-SFML-2.5.1/include>` to compile cpp files.
+* Afterwards, run `g++ -o main *.o -L<absolute-path-to-SFML-2.5.1/include -lsfml-graphics -lsfml-window -lsfml-system` to link object files.
+* Alternatively, you can include both commands in your local `Makefile` and run `mingw32-make` to complete both.
+* Finally, run `./<executablename>.exe` to run the program,

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.